citsmartdocs/docs/en-us/docs/citsmart-platform-9/get-started/installation-and-upgrade/perform-installation/conf-extras.md

 	system initialization.
 Defined as FALSE, the update will occur only after adding or changing the service request.

+## Access settings with Keycloack

+On CITSmart platform, the control of the authorization access to screens and APIs is done through the Access Profile screen.
+This will define which screens the users will have access to.

+**There is no way to authorize access for APIs from this screen**

+Some portals may require resources from other screens, and this may cause conflicts.
+For this reason, the access to screens can be configured in the access profile.

+This way, it is possible to allow the use of portals and required resources, while also controlling if this user has access to restricted areas of the system.

+### Experience Center

+The experience Center screen is an example of a portal, a homepage that can access resources from restricted areas.

+It is possible to add Widgets to allow access to the tickets list, tickets awaiting approval, comments, ticket registration, check the knowledge database and others.

+### Access profile

+The access profile screen has been updated to no longer remove all permissions and automatically save.
+Now, it allows the operator to restrict user access to the system, while granting access to internal resources that may be required on Smart Portal and Experience Center

+This way, the user will not be able to access internal parts of the system, but can use resources on the portals.

+On the access profile screen it is possible to check the permission to each area of the system individually, as well as granting or denying access to the CITSmart system.

+### System Homescreen

+The parameter **4biz home screen?
+(Options: SD = Smart Decisions, SP = Smart Portal, EC = Experience Center)** defines which is the system's homescreen to all users.
+Only authorized users can access the internal part of the system.

+!!! warning "IMPORTANT"

+		To ensure the success of tests and the correct parametrization, notice that the access profile can also be configured on the groups screen.
+It is important to verify the groups the user is linked to and which access profiles the groups have.

+It is important to highlight that, in order to ensure the aplication is functioning properly, the parameter 48 must also be enabled.

+To edit the profile of a 'user with no access', go to Main Navigation Menu > System > Settings > User Profile.

 ## Quartz Configuration